What is Couples Therapy?

 - Family therapy—a form of therapy that accepts how this addiction has affected every family member, both romantic partners and the children.

 - Behavioral couples therapy (BCT)—BCT helps rebuild dysfunctional relationships by replacing destructive habits with healthier ones.
-It works on miscommunication among couples and substance abuse.
+It works on miscommunication among couples and can help with substance abuse.

 Couples undergoing addiction issues can now get professional help and turn their lives around.
-With the right partner through the journey you will not only save your life but also reignite the lost passion and rescue your relationship.
-Seasons Bali could just be that treatment program that comes to the rescue.
+With the right partner by your side in the journey of life, you can not only save your relationship but also reignite the lost passion and rescue your connection.
+Seasons Bali is here to help you find the treatment program that is perfect for you and your partner.